vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/1_Introduction.md

 [[12]]

-hasthyadipika are identical, each ascribing authorship to Tryambakayajvan, pupil of Yajñeśa.4 Secondly, the author of the Dharmäkūta also gives his teacher's name as Yajñesa (e.g. Dharmāk.
+hasthyadipika are identical, each ascribing authorship to Tryambakayajvan, pupil of Yajñeśa.4 Secondly, the author of the Dharmākūta also gives his teacher's name as Yajñesa (e.g. Dharmāk.
 VI.p.457).
 Thirdly, there is a clear statement in the Stridharmapaddhati itself that its author also wrote the Dharmakūta.
 On the subject of wearing the tilaka, a lengthy quotation from the Dharmakūta is prefaced with the words: 'For in the Dharmākūta, (the commentary) on the Rāmāyaṇa, which was written by me... (ata evāsmatkṛtarāmāyaṇadharmākūte; see section II, p.
 98, note 74).
-In addition, the Dharmakūta is both cited (e.g. 'Further examples are to be found in the Dharmäkūta (commentary) on the Rāmāyaṇa'; see section III, p.
+In addition, the Dharmakūta is both cited (e.g. 'Further examples are to be found in the Dharmākūta (commentary) on the Rāmāyaṇa'; see section III, p.
 250, note 18) and quoted at length (see section IIA, pp. 96, 98–100, notes 73, 75-8; etc.).
 Finally, the titles yajvan and makhin are synonymous, probably commemorating the great sacrifice performed by the pandit-minister and described by Bhagavantaraya in the Raghavabhyudaya (Raghavan 1952:26).

 All this suggests that Tryambakayajvan and Tryambakarāyamakhin are indeed one and the same; and that this one Tryambaka wrote all three works.
 In that case, the earliest date for the composition of the Strīdharmapaddhati is the year when the Dharmakūta was completed (1719); the latest that of the year of minister Tryambakarāya's death (1750).

 The relationship between Tryambaka and Dhundhiraja is less clear.
 As Raghavan points out in his introduction to the Sahendravilāsa, the introductory verses in Dhundhiraja's Mudrārākṣasavyākhyā are identical to those in the Dharmākūta.
 Raghavan concludes that Dhundhiraja is the author of both works, thereby strengthening his description of himself as the king's paurāṇika (1952:26-7).
 The custom of attributing works to a king or minister is certainly common enough to warrant this assumption.
-However, it is also possible that Tryambaka wrote the Mudrārākṣasavyäkħyā, or at least that he lifted the introductory verses from it.
-Since the author of the Dharmākūta is, as I have argued, the author of the Strīdharmapaddhati and the Gärhasthyadīpikā as well, I prefer to withhold judgement on this important point until further detailed textual analysis of all four texts can be made, a task outside the scope of a study of this kind.
+However, it is also possible that Tryambaka wrote the Mudrārākṣasavyākħyā, or at least that he lifted the introductory verses from it.
+Since the author of the Dharmākūta is, as I have argued, the author of the Strīdharmapaddhati and the Gārhasthyadīpikā as well, I prefer to withhold judgement on this important point until further detailed textual analysis of all four texts can be made, a task outside the scope of a study of this kind.

-4. guruyajñesakṛpayā śrīmattryambakayajvanā / pritaye śrīnṛsimhasya kṛtā gārhasthyadipikā || Gärhasthyadipikā 59r.2.
+4. guruyajñesakṛpayā śrīmattryambakayajvanā / pritaye śrīnṛsimhasya kṛtā gārhasthyadipikā || Gārhasthyadipikā 59r.2.
 Cf. Sdhp.
 88r.
 7-8, section V, note 10.